goyalkunal151/Recruiter-App/README.md

 # Recruiter-App

-Welcome to the Candidate Management System!
+Welcome to the Basic Recruiter Tool App!
 This application allows you to manage candidates efficiently, including adding, updating, and deleting candidates, along with calculating a computed score based on their experience.

 ## Setup Instructions